Driving in Italy

 the speed limit.
 The number

-with a grey slash through it
+with a gray slash through it

 indicates where the speed limit